scottrlarson/profession/content/publications/publication-scam-avoidance2.md

 ## Conclusion

-My goal in this part of the series was to show you some ways in which a scammer might trick you into giving away personal identifying information and some ways you can avoid this.
-In [part 3](/publications/publication-scam-avoidance3) I will discuss ways to protect yourself after you have become a victum of a scam and some information on create a better awareness of scammer techniques.
+My goal in this part of the series was to show you some ways in which a scammer might trick you into giving away personally identifying information with some ways you can avoid this.
+In [part 3](/publications/publication-scam-avoidance3) I will discuss ways to protect yourself after you have become a victim of a scam.

 If you have any questions about this publication, or you would like help with your computer's security, [contact](/#contact) me.
 I can assess your protection, and offer suggestions to improve your online safeguards.